Single electron-spin-resonance detection by microwave photon counting

 \subsection{Acknowledgements}

 {We acknowledge technical support from P.~S\'enat, D. Duet, P.-F.~Orfila and S.~Delprat, and are grateful for fruitful discussions within the Quantronics group.
 We acknowledge support from the Agence Nationale de la Recherche (ANR) through the Chaire Industrielle NASNIQ under contract ANR-17-CHIN-0001 cofunded by Atos, and through the MIRESPIN (ANR-19-CE47-0011) and DARKWADOR (ANR-19-CE47-0004) projects.
 We acknowledge support of the R\'egion Ile-de-France through the DIM SIRTEQ (REIMIC project), from CEA through the DRF-Impulsion porgram (grant RPENANO), from the AIDAS virtual joint laboratory, and from the France 2030 plan under the ANR-22-PETQ-0003 grant.
 This project has received funding from the European Union Horizon 2020 research and innovation program under ERC-2021-STG grant agreement no. 101042315 (INGENIOUS) and Marie Sklodowska-Curie grant agreement no. 792727 (SMERC).
 Z.W. acknowledges financial support from the Sherbrooke Quantum Institute, from the International Doctoral Action of Paris-Saclay IDEX, and from the IRL-Quantum Frontiers Lab.
+S.B. thanks the support of the CNRS research infrastructure INFRANALYTICS (FR 2054).
 We acknowledge IARPA and Lincoln Labs for providing the Josephson Traveling-Wave Parametric Amplifier.}